 owner / director

-Josie Morgan was born and raised in the small town of Troy, IL where she started her heightened dance training at age 9 under the direction of Jane Mannion.
-After graduation, her dance training took her to Chapman University where she is graduated with a BFA in Dance Performance in 2017.
-Josie has trained in a variety of styles such as hip-hop, contemporary, jazz, tap, modern, ballroom, ballet and trained under prestigious choreographers such as Billy Larson, Destini Rodgers, Nick Watkins and many more.
+Josie Moss was born and raised in the small town of Troy, IL where she started her heightened dance training at age 9 under the direction of Jane Mannion.
+After graduation, her dance training took her to Chapman University where she graduated with a BFA in Dance Performance in 2017.
+Josie has trained in a variety of styles such as hip-hop, contemporary, jazz, tap, modern, ballroom, ballet and trained under prestigious choreographers such as Billy Larson, Will Johnston, Nick Watkins and many more.
 During her Chapman years, Josie has performed in a variety of different shows including the Fall Faculty Concert performing in Will Johnston’s “You”, Chapman Dance Alliance, and the Spring Dance Concert.
 Josie was also the president of Chapman's elite hiphop crew, Team Shaka.
 Josie has choreographed and taught for many studios and dance teams including McKendree University, Triad, Collinsville and Belleville East high school, PAVE School of the Arts, Jane Mannion’s School of Dance, Professional Dance Center, just to name a few.
-Josie is the current head dance team coach for Triad High School and travels with Hall of Fame Dance Challenge.
+Josie was the head dance team coach for Triad High School for 3 years.
+Josie has also traveled with Hall of Fame Dance Challenge.
 Josie and her husband Cole opened their studio, Dance Network, in 2020.
 They are excited to provide opportunities for students for years to come.

 Elaine Baer currently resides in Highland, Illinois with her husband and four children.
 Her life in the dance world has been widespread.
 She has been fortunate enough to make a life of it, professionally and recreationally.
 As a child, Elaine grew up in dance education at Pat Fields School of Dance, as well as on the Highland Varsity Dance Team, and continued her love for it until after she graduated high school.
 Elaine was a Rams Cheerleader for 7 years and served as a line captain.
 Elaine went on to coach for Central Cheerleading, Triad Dance Team, and she is the current Highland Middle School dance team coach, her team receiving the Grand Championship at IDTA state.
 Elaine has taught at Jane Mannion's for the past 16 years.
 She enjoys getting to educate young minds, and share her love and passion for dance with them, with the hope they will love it as much as she does.
 Elaine looks forward to being able to continue to share her passion with the youth of the community for many years to come